idaholab/TMAP8/doc/content/verification_and_validation/val-2d.md

 ## Case Description

 This validation problem is taken from [!cite](hino1998hydrogen) with multiple trapping capability.
 This case is part of the validation suite of TMAP7 as val-2d [!citep](ambrosek2008verification).
-In this experiment, tritium is implanted at 5 keV and a flux of 1 $\times 10^{19}$ atom/m$_2$/s for 5,000 seconds into a 0.1 mm thick polycrystalline tungsten foil with a surface area of 50 x 50 mm$^2$ at room temperature (300 K).
+In this experiment, tritium is implanted at 5 keV and a flux of 1 $\times 10^{19}$ atom/m$_2$/s for 5,000 seconds into a 0.1 mm thick polycrystalline tungsten foil with a surface area of 50 $\times$ 50 mm$^2$ at room temperature (300 K).
 The background pressure in the implantation chamber is 10$^{-3}$ Pa while the implantation is going on and 10$^{-5}$ Pa the rest of the time.
 Following the implantation, the sample is subjected to thermal desorption spectroscopy by heating under vacuum at 50 K/min to 1,273 K and then held at that temperature for several minutes.

 The system is in the structure of [val-2d_schematic].
 The implantation chamber (Enclosure 1) has a volume of 0.1 $m^3$ and is evacuated by a turbo-molecular vacuum pump.
 The implantation chamber is defined for this problem as a enclosure having a preprogrammed temperature of 300 K for 5,000 seconds followed by a ramp to 1,273 K at a ramp rate of 50 K/min.
 Gas leakage from the ion source is represented by a enclosure with a pressure of $1 \times 10^{-3}$ Pa during implantation followed by $1 \times 10^{-5}$ Pa and flow to the implantation chamber at the vacuum pumping rate.
 Flow rate from the implantation chamber is taken to be 0.07 m$^3$/s on the basis of the stated pressure in the test chamber during implantation, given that nearly all implanted gas re-emerges during that time.
-The vacuum pump is represented by a enclosure (Enclosure 2) held at 10-8 Pa.
+The vacuum pump is represented by a enclosure (Enclosure 2) held at 10$^{-8}$ Pa.

 !media figures/val-2d_schematic.png
         style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto